adjtomo/seisflows/docs/manual/manual.rst

 System Configuration
 ====================

-SeisFlows can run on SLURM, PBS, and LSF (coming soon) clusters.
+SeisFlows can run on SLURM, PBS, and LSF clusters.

 To make SeisFlows work across different environments, our approach is to wrap system commands with a thin Python layer.
 To handle job submission, for example, we wrap the PBS command ``qsub`` and the SLURM command ``sbatch`` with a  python utility called `system.submit`.
 The result is a consistent python interface across different clusters.